Laws of black hole thermodynamics in semiclassical gravity: Hamiltonian formalism for semiclassical gravity in stationary spacetimes and the first law

-For a black hole with constant surface gravity, the first term in the right hand side of (\ref{main1}) is simply the variation of Noether charge entropy $S_\text{NC}$ multiplied by $-\kappa/2\pi$ \cite{Wald,Iyer}, and the second is the variation of the canonical quantity $\mathcal E_\chi$ conjugated to the Killing parameter of $\chi$, i.e., the corresponding ADM conserved quantity (``conserved'' in the sense of not depending on the choice of the integration three-surface).
+The right-hand side of eq. (\ref{main1}) is evaluated as an integral over $B$ plus an integral over $\infty$.
+Over $B$, the second term vanished and, for a black hole with constant surface gravity, the first is simply the variation of Noether charge entropy $S_\text{NC}$ multiplied by $-\kappa/2\pi$ \cite{Wald,Iyer}.
+And the integral over $\infty$ is (assuming the existence of a form $\mathbf B$ such that $\boldsymbol\Theta|_\infty=\delta\mathbf B$) the variation of the canonical quantity $\mathcal E_\chi$ conjugated to the Killing parameter of $\chi$, i.e., the corresponding ADM conserved quantity \cite{Wald99} (``conserved'' in the sense of not depending on the choice of the integration three-surface).
 Thus,

+Equation (\ref{main2}) is already a form of the first law of black hole thermodynamics.
+But we can also write it in a different way.